 This tutorial constitutes a fragment from the extensive tilt-shift lens study I present in my book From Basics to Fine Art – Black and White Photography – Architecture & Beyond, which you can find on my webstore at the link above.
 You can find the entire study in the chapter “The Tilt-Shift Lens as Main Tool in Architectural Photography”.
 Also hands-on demonstrations and explanations with case studies on how to use the tilt-shift lens in architectural and long exposure photography, together with more other resources and tips you can find in my video tutorial Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography that comes with a black and white processing ebook, and the video course From Vision to Final Image – Mastering Black and White Photography Processing that comes with the eBook Ultimate Guide to Black and White Fine Art Photography.

 What Equipment and Software I Used

 The fine art architectural images shown in this tutorial have been shot with a Canon 5D MKIII camera, a Canon tilt-shift lens TS-E 24mm f/3.5 L II, using neutral density filters Formatt-Hitech ProStop IRND, and were processed using Photoshop, Lightroom and Topaz B&W Effects, DeNoise, Detail and ReMask.
-If you are using the new AI Topaz Plugins, you can use instead Topaz Studio 2 and its B&W converter that replaces Topaz B&W Effects, also Topaz DeNoise AI Topaz Sharpen AI and in addition, the DxO PhotoLab, FilmPack, ViewPoint and the popular DxO NIK Collection.
+If you are using the new AI Topaz Plugins, you can use instead the Topaz Photo AI or Topaz DeNoise AI Topaz Sharpen AI and in addition, the DxO PhotoLab, FilmPack, ViewPoint and the popular DxO NIK Collection.

 The Tilt-Shift Lens Mystery and Charm